 FeaturePrivate Final ExpenseVGLI

-Premiums increase with age✓ Never increase✗ Every 5 years
+Premiums increase with age✓ Never increase✗ Every age bracket

 Medical exam required✓ No exam✓ No exam (if enrolled timely)